 Habitat: Can be found in almost any habitat from thick jungle to agricultural fields and parks.
 Appears to prefer open woodland, scrubland, lightly treed grassland, and parks, possibly tending towards drier landscapes than the Indo-Chinese Rat Snake.
 Spends most of its time on the ground but climbs well and will often sleep in trees.
 Will enter human dwellings while hunting rats.

-Contribution to the ecosystem: Primarily preys on rats and helps control rodent populations in Bangkok.
+Place in the ecosystem: Primarily preys on rats and helps control rodent populations in Bangkok.
 Will also feed on squirrels, bats, frogs, lizards, smaller snakes, birds, and even turtles.
 Its juveniles provide food for larger snakes, monitors and birds of prey.

 Conservation status and threats: The Oriental Rat Snake has no known conservation issues in Thailand, but is hunted for its meat.
 Is listed as Endangered in China.
 In Indonesia, TRAFFIC has raised official concerns due to the large numbers of Oriental Rat Snakes that are exported out of the country outside of official government regulation.